These eight actionable tips will keep you safely cruising on your electric scooter.

 No, no, NO!
-When riders get overconfident on their e-scooters, they may think they'll be able to easily browse their phone or do something else with one of their hands as long as they got one on the throttle.
+When riders get overconfident on their e-scooters, they may think they'll be able to easily browse their phone or do something else with one of their hands as long as they have one on the throttle.

 This is a big mistake.
 It's also something I learned the hard way myself.
-I wanted to let a friend know with text that I was on my way to his house and instead of stopping, I just slowed down and pulled out my phone.
+I wanted to let a friend know by text that I was on my way to his house, and instead of stopping, I just slowed down and pulled out my phone.
 Two seconds later, I find myself on the ground with scrapes up my right arm and leg and a broken phone screen.

 When we ride, we constantly use both our hands to make small adjustments that even out our balance point.
-When we take one (or both) hands out of that equation, we only have one hand to adjust with and naturally, this will be very hard if the e-scooter starts to tilt in the opposite direction.
+When we take one (or both) hands out of that equation, we only have one hand to adjust with, and naturally, this will be very hard if the e-scooter starts to tilt in the opposite direction.

 If you absolutely must use that phone, please do yourself and your elbows a favor: Stop the scooter for a second and get back to business when you're ready.

 The above statistics are based on the most authoritative and in-depth e-scooter injury studies done so far.
 As you can see, most injuries (40.2%) happen to the head.
-Despite that, only 4.8% of the injured subjects wore a helmet which is extremely low compared to a similar study conducted on bicyclists where 25.1% of the subjects wore a helmet.
+Despite that, only 4.8% of the injured subjects wore a helmet, which is extremely low compared to a similar study conducted on bicyclists, where 25.1% of the subjects wore a helmet.

 Looking at how helmet usage helped bicyclists, there's a dramatic reduction in head injuries and their severity simply from wearing a helmet.
 And that's from using a bike helmet only!

 As far as helmet selection goes, you need a bike helmet at the bare minimum - and we highly recommend going for something better.
 If you're riding on fast electric scooters, you should definitely get a full-face helmet that'll protect your jaw/chin and not only your head.
-Mountain bike or motorcycle helmets will work well for this.
+Mountain bikes or motorcycle helmets will work well for this.